jonasbucherETH/sushi_internship/README.md

 * check file paths (server-inputData, markdown, app)
 * check if everything works as intended with the rinst
 * run on sushi again, check if output is as defined in latest version

+# 21.02.2023 - Prepare presentation slides; finish some things in the app

+### Notes & updates
+* Maybe grep("plink.dist", ...) creates the problem, as there is also "plink.dist.id" -> try grep(..., fixed = T)
+* Fehler in umap(X = datasetUMAP, n_neighbors = 15, n_components = 2, metric = "euclidean",  :
+  konnte Funktion "umap" nicht finden
+-> add package "uwot"
+* still not, install package in jonas/R_LIBS
+* wrong name in umap function used (fml): changed datasetUmAP to datasetScaled

+### Questions/Unclarities
+* (how to access variable "name" in server-inputData?)

+### TODO
+* check file paths (server-inputData, markdown, app)
+* check if everything works as intended with the rinst
+* run on sushi again, check if output is as defined in latest version
+* check/compare results with those of Masa

+* put tsne calculations in app (nor in markdown); or maybe not (distance matrix from app needed)
+* adapt PCA loadings table
+* Rmarkdown:
+  * Add screeplot of PCA
+  * add UMAP - DONE
+  * make plots slightly smaller DONE
+* Extend MDS in shiny
+* Add texts (descriptions, explanations)
+* Scaling & centering: Give the option to the user
+  * PCA - DONE
+  * t-SNE - DONE
+  * UMAP - DONE
+* (Keep axes proportional for UMAP, t-SNE & MDS?)
+* (shape choice)
+* IDEA: comparison page of all 4 plots - DONE
+* update used libraries